 How to Buy Chainlink (LINK) in the UK

-In 2021, you can deposit GBP into Binance using a UK bank transfer for FREE.
-This is processed via Faster Payments, which means that GBP you send to your Binance account will be credited within about 15 minutes.
+In 2022, you can deposit GBP directly into Coinbase using a UK bank transfer for FREE.
+This is processed via Faster Payments (FPS), which means that GBP you send to your Coinbase account will be credited within minutes.

 However, the first GBP deposit you make will take much longer than this to be processed (as it has to be manually checked).